sarah-antillia/EfficientDet-Augmented-Breast-Ultrasound-Images/README.md

 This is an experimental project to detect <b>Breast Cancer</b> based on Augmented Breast Ultrasound Images Dataset (BUSI), by using Google Brain AutoML
 <a href="https://github.com/google/automl/tree/master/efficientdet"> EfficientDet.</a><br>
-The original dataset used here has been take from the followin web site:<br>
+The original dataset used here has been take from the following web site:<br>
 <b>Breast Ultrasound Images Dataset</b><br>
 Breast ultrasound images for classification, detection & segmentation<br>